Achilles Tendinitis Specialist

 • Surgical treatments: Often require a more extended rehabilitation period, usually 6-12 months.
 This includes several weeks in a cast or boot, followed by a structured physical therapy program.

-At Foot + Ankle Specialty Centers, we provide top-notch care right here in Phoenix and at our other convenient locations in Gilbert, Scottsdale, Chandler, and Mesa.
+At Foot + Ankle Specialty Centers, we provide top-notch Achilles tendonitis treatments right here in Phoenix and at our other convenient locations in Gilbert, Scottsdale, Chandler, and Mesa.
 Our experienced team is dedicated to helping you find relief and get back to your active lifestyle.
 So, if you have Achilles tendon pain when walking, call us at (480) 812-3668 or contact us and schedule an appointment and start your journey to recovery.

 FAQs